 - Share the Diagnostic Tool and materials developed by the core group with the stakeholders.
-This initial assessment could be presented at national and international workshops and be made available to the public (e.g., by Internet). - Convene a national workshop or series of meetings with stakeholders to: - Present and review the materials developed by the core group: - Statistical System Information Fact Sheet - Inventory of SEEA Accounts - Assessment of key data sources - Assessment of Policy Priorities - Assessment of Stakeholders - Statement of Strategy - Draft National Assessment (priority and feasibility of SEEA accounts) - Draft National Implementation Plan - Obtain advice on possible adjustments to the draft National Implementation Plan, - o Institute a regular meeting schedule (at least annual, preferably sub-annual) to review progress and make adjustments, - o Establish formal agreements to collaborate, and - o Estimate costs of implementation and identify funding opportunities. - Establish an Implementation Team consisting of the technical and policy experts for the selected accounts.
+This initial assessment could be presented at national and international workshops and be made available to the public (e.g. via the internet). - Convene a national workshop or series of meetings with stakeholders to: - o Present and review the materials developed by the core group: - Statistical System Information Fact Sheet - Inventory of SEEA Accounts - Assessment of key data sources - Assessment of policy priorities - Assessment of stakeholders - Statement of Strategy - Draft National Assessment (priority and feasibility of SEEA accounts) - Draft National Implementation Plan - Obtain advice on possible adjustments to the draft National Implementation Plan. - o Institute a regular meeting schedule (at least annual, preferably sub-annual) to review progress and make adjustments, - o Establish formal agreements to collaborate, and - o Estimate costs of implementation and identify funding opportunities. - Establish an Implementation Team consisting of the technical and policy experts for the selected accounts.

-Following are some examples that illustrate the level of detail and specificity that will ensure that the activities are well defined and achievable.
+Assuming that a broad strategy is in place and a suitable degree of commitment has been found, following are some examples that illustrate the level of detail and specificity that will ensure that the activities are well defined and achievable.
 It is possible that capacity building, data development and strengthening institutions will be required before testing the accounts is possible.
 In this case, the required activities will include elements of two or more of the groups of activities:

 - 1. Testing accounts - a.
-Institute a Director-level committee between the NSO, environment department, finance department and other relevant stakeholders to guide and monitor the implementation of a prototype account for xxx. - b.
-Secure funding of \$xxx to produce a prototype account for xxx over 2 years. - c.
-Establish a team of xxx statistical and subject-matter experts to produce a prototype account for xxx over 2 years. - 2.
+Institute a Director-level committee between the NSO, environment department, finance department and other relevant stakeholders to guide and monitor the implementation of a prototype account for a particular theme or area. - b.
+Secure funding to produce a prototype account within 2 years. - c.
+Establish a team of statistical and subject-matter experts to produce a prototype account within 2 years. - 2.
 Accounts requiring capacity building - a.
 Establish an ongoing training programme in international statistical standards (SNA, SEEA, DQAF) and fundamental principles of official statistics.

 - b.
 Produce summaries of the key international documents in the local language. - c.
-Secure funding of \$xxx to engage national and international experts in contributing to training
+Secure funding to engage national and international experts in contributing to training